 In response to the criticisms over the decades, the World Bank has made progress.
-More of the World with countries to combat corruption both at the country and bank levels.
+More of the World Bank's decision making and country assessments are available publicly.
+The World Bank has continued to work with countries to combat corruption both at the country and bank levels.